Subject 2. Real Estate PDF Download

 Characteristics of real estate as an investable asset class:

-Forms of Real Estate Investment
+Forms of Real Estate Ownership

 They may be classified along two dimensions, debt or equity based, and in private or public markets.
 There are many variations within the basic forms.

 Commercial real estate: a direct equity and/or debt investment is made into a property which is then managed to generate economic benefit to the parties.
+It includes office building, shopping centers, and warehouses.

 REIT investing: mortgage REITs invest in mortgages and equity REITs invest in commercial and residential properties.

 Mortgage-backed securities (MBS): securitization of mortgages.
+MBS maybe issued privately or publicly.

 There are three commonly used approaches to real estate market value: